fuzzygroup/blog/_posts/2022-06-08-getting-font-awesome-working-on-rails-7-and-bootstrap-albeit-perhaps-poorly.md

     <i class="fas fa-github"></i>
     <i class="fas fa-camera"></i>

+## Sidebar: How to Add Bootstrap Icons Also

+This set of steps let you add the Bootstrap 5 icons to the mix also and is based on the same initializer above.

+1. Download the webfonts to your computer.
+2. Unzip the directory.
+3. Move the files from the fonts directory to public/webfonts.
+There should be 2 files: public/webfonts/bootstrap-icons.woff and public/webfonts/bootstrap-icons.woff2
+4. Move the css file from the zip i.e bootstrap-icons.css to app/assets/stylesheets
+5. Add a stylesheet link tag to application.html.erb for bootstrap-icons.css
+6. Edit the bootstrap-icons.css file to reflect the pathing for your webfonts.
+Originally mine had ./fonts as the initial path.
+I had to change it to ./webfonts

+Stylesheet link tag example:

+    <%= stylesheet_link_tag "bootstrap-icons"%>

+Test your bootstrap webfonts with code like this:

+    <i class="bi-alarm"></i>
+    <i class="bi-alarm" style="font-size: 2rem; color: cornflowerblue;"></i>

 ## See Also

 Here are links to what guided me along this path:

+### Font Awesome Links

 * [Font Awesome Search Engine for Icons](https://fontawesome.com/search?q=time&s=brands%2Csolid)
 * [Self Hosting Documentation for Font Awesome](https://fontawesome.com/v5/docs/web/setup/host-font-awesome-yourself)